-Jard Nijholt developed a formal proof component for the HEPLean/PhysLean repository, focusing on the Harmonic Oscillator model.
-Using Lean and expertise in formal verification and classical mechanics, Jard formalized a lemma that rigorously ties a trajectory’s zero velocity to a position magnitude derived from initial conditions, grounded in energy conservation principles.
-This work enhanced the model’s validation by enabling more robust scenario testing and reducing simulation risk.
-Jard also updated model checks to leverage the new proof, and improved documentation and traceability, ensuring the feature’s maintainability and auditability.
-The contribution demonstrated depth in mathematical proof and formal methods.
+Jard Nijholt developed a formal proof component for the HEPLean/PhysLean repository, focusing on the harmonic oscillator model in classical mechanics.
+Using Lean and formal verification techniques, Jard established a mathematical lemma that rigorously ties a trajectory’s zero velocity to a position magnitude derived from initial conditions, grounded in energy conservation principles.
+This work enhanced the model’s validation framework by enabling more robust scenario testing and reducing simulation risk.
+Jard’s contribution included updating model checks to leverage the new proof, as well as improving documentation and traceability, thereby supporting future audits and ongoing maintenance of the simulation codebase.

 October 2025 summary for HEPLean/PhysLean: Delivered a formal proof component for the Harmonic Oscillator model that strengthens validation and reliability of simulations by proving that a trajectory's velocity is zero iff its position matches a magnitude derived from initial conditions, anchored in energy conservation.
 The feature supports more robust scenario testing and reduces validation risk.